thegazelle-ad/gazelle-server/README.md

 # Minimal React Starter Kit

-Intended to be as small as possible
+Intended to be as simple as small as possible for the advertised features:

-Includes:
+Features:
 - React for UI Rendering
 - Falcor for Data Fetching
 - Express for Server Side Rendering
+- React Router
-- Building with Webpack
+- Webpack building ES6 with Babel 6
 - Hot Reloading
-- React Router
-- ES6 with Babel 6

 # License